Home > Mac Data Recovery Tips

 When those methods didn't make any difference and the WD My Passport for Mac hard drive is not mounting still, you need to check some hardware issues that get involved in the disk connection.

-Let's start with some basic factors.
+Let's start with some basic troubleshooting techniques.

 4. Check the power supply of the WD My Passport for Mac drive